 Field School Programs

-The anthropology department offers hands-on archaeological field schools each summer in which students gain real-world experience while earning credit hours.
+The anthropology department offers a hands-on archaeological field school each summer in which students gain real-world experience while earning credit hours.

-Both UGA field schools post site updates, student work, and program information on the Georgia Archaeological Field Schools Facebook page, a collaborative effort between archaeology field schools at different universities throughout Georgia
+This UGA field school posts site updates, student work, and program information on the Georgia Archaeological Field Schools Facebook page, a collaborative effort between archaeology field schools at different universities throughout Georgia

 Study Abroad Programs